python-trio/trio/docs/source/tutorial.rst

 You might think that Python would raise an error here, like it does for other kinds of mistakes we sometimes make when calling a function.
-Like, if we forgot to pass :func:`trio.sleep` it's required argument, then we would get a nice :exc:`TypeError` saying so.
+Like, if we forgot to pass :func:`trio.sleep` its required argument, then we would get a nice :exc:`TypeError` saying so.
 But unfortunately, if you forget an ``await``, you don't get that.
 What you actually get is: